 That’s so old school that it’s downright embarrassing, right?

-Now, newspaper readers may not be your target demographic.
-But what other advertising media are you overlooking because it’s not trendy?
-Or because ‘nobody else is doing it.’
+Now, the newspaper may not be where your target demographic spends their time, but what other advertising media are you overlooking because it’s not trendy or because ‘nobody else is doing it?’

 Are you thinking like everyone else?
 Or are you looking for advertising media your competition has overlooked?